Baby Essentials for the First 3 Months You Can’t Forget About

 It’s specifically designed with your baby’s safety and parent’s convenience in mind – with non-slip surfaces and secure support so you don’t have to strain your back.

-They also require less water than filling an entire adult bathtub, making it more eco-friendly and cost-effective.
+They also require less water than filling a full-sized bathtub, making it more eco-friendly and cost-effective.

 It grows with the baby.
-We’ve only used it for the first 3 stages.
+We’ve only used it for the first three stages.
 I could see how each stage has provided just the right amount of comfort and security for my baby.

-The 3rd stage (that provides a seat) is particularly great because while she could sit up unaided.
+The 3rd stage (which provides a seat) is great because she could sit unaided.

-If you don’t have a counter top and have to place it in the bathtub, I’ve heard excellent reviews about this bath kneeler and elbow pad rest set.
+If you don’t have a countertop and need to place it in the bathtub instead, I’ve heard excellent reviews about this bath kneeler and elbow pad rest set.

 Baby Clothes Checklist 0-3 Months

-Here is a complete list of my baby clothing essentials for the first year.
+Here is a complete list of my baby’s clothing essentials for the first year.

 For the first 0-3 months, here’s my baby clothes checklist: